In 1983, Mike McNeill ran into an “unreasonable customer.”

 Lead your “customer” to resolution

-To do this, let’s consider a simple four-step process.
-This applied “flight lesson” will go a long way to defuse tensions, resolve problems, and keep you on a passionate and positive track.
+Let’s consider an easy-to-remember, four-step process.
+This “flight lesson” will go a long way to defuse tensions, resolve problems, and keep you on a passionate and positive track.
 Try it the next time you meet an unreasonable customer who threatens to hijack your day.

 1) Listen calmly.
-This alone can defuse a lot of energy and anger from someone who is irate.
+Listening can defuse a lot of energy and anger from someone who is irate.
 As they talk with you, breathe deep, relax, and simply listen.
 Do nothing to agitate them.
 Above all else, don’t become angry, irritated or patronizing.
 Like a busted steam pipe, let the pressure vent.
+Hussein was initially very agitated.
+The crew didn’t push or panic.
+They simply listened.

 2) Empathize.
 Walk a mile in their moccasins.
 Try to find out how they feel.
 Refrain from harsh or immediate judgments.
 Ask yourself not only what they want, but why they want it.
 Determine their needs, no matter how crazy they may appear.